BDC Hamburger Icon

 Print advertising

-This is the use of ads, newspapers, magazines or brochures to boost brand awareness of your company.
-As a business owner, you can use direct mail to choose who receives your company’s promotions in their mailbox.
-This retail strategy allows you to mail messages to consumers you believe are likely to become buyers.
+Print advertising involves ads in newspapers, magazines or brochures to boost awareness of your company and brand.
+You can also use direct mail to target specific consumers.
+This retail marketing strategy allows you to mail messages to people you believe are likely to become buyers.

 Public relations services

-Public relations representatives are a beneficial resource to involve in your retail marketing efforts.
-They can help you clean up your brand reputation and strengthen consumer reach through reputation management, press releases, customer retention and event planning.
+Public relations representatives can be a valuable resource for your retail marketing efforts.
+They can help you improve or restore your brand reputation and strengthen consumer reach through online reputation management, press releases, customer retention initiatives and event planning.

 Influencer marketing

 You can also partner with social media influencers to market your products.
-These days, online influencers are just as popular as traditional celebrities.
-Teaming up with one to incorporate your brand or a product in their social posts – many of which reach millions of followers – can increase your market reach.
+Today, online influencers can be just as popular as traditional celebrities.
+Teaming up with an influencer to feature your brand or product in their social posts, many of which reach millions of followers, can significantly expand your market reach.

 Telling someone about your business or having an event that gets people talking about your brand will never go out of style.
-Word-of-mouth can be just as powerful as sending a promotional email.
-It creates a more intimate, personal customer experience and connection among consumers.
+Word of mouth can be just as powerful as a promotional email.
+It creates a more intimate, personal customer experience and connection.

 TipBottom line

-If you're unsure where to start with your marketing strategy, check out these successful small business marketing campaigns for inspiration.
+There's no one-size-fits-all marketing strategy.
+If you're unsure where to start, look to successful small business marketing campaigns for inspiration.

 Retail marketing strategies for success

-These tips offer insights for planning and executing a multifaceted retail marketing strategy for long-term success.
+The following tips offer insights for planning and executing a multifaceted retail marketing strategy for long-term success.
+Most apply to brick-and-mortar retailers, but many can be valuable for online merchants and stores with an online and offline presence.

 1. Keep accurate information online.

 Even people who prefer shopping in physical stores turn to the internet for assistance.
-They look for contact information like phone numbers and directions to the retail location, so you’ll want to make sure that information is current across online directories like Google and Yelp.
-With so many online listings available, you may want to consider using a marketing automation program that monitors digital directories, alerts you to mistakes in your entries and sends corrections.
+They look for contact information such as phone numbers and directions to the retail location, so you’ll want to ensure that information is current across online directories like Google and Yelp.
+With so many online listings available, you may also want to consider using a marketing automation program that monitors digital directories, alerts you to errors in your listings, and allows you to make corrections.

-Try deeply discounting a product to draw people into your store or bundling a popular product with a less popular one and discounting the package.
-This provides the lure of a deal, the urgency of limitation and the expectation of exclusivity – all things that drive sales.
+Sean Turner, co-founder and chief technology officer of Swiftly, an integrated retail technology platform, recommended that retailers offer in-store discounts.
+Try using deep discounts to draw people in or bundling a popular product with a less-popular one and discounting the package, Turner said.
+This creates the allure of a deal, the urgency of scarcity, and the expectation of exclusivity, all of which drive sales.

 4. Make a fabulous window display.

-Most retail marketing experts agree that an enticing window display is the best way to draw in street customers.
-Highlight your best products, along with one big incentive (like 50 percent off items or bundles).
-Reflect your store’s unique style; a drab display loses the casual window shopper who might buy on impulse.
+Most retail marketing experts agree that an enticing window display is one of the best ways to attract passersby.
+It’s a great strategy for showcasing your product packaging and overall brand identity, which will help draw in potential customers.
+Highlight your best products, along with one big incentive, like 50 percent off items or bundles.
+Reflect your store’s unique style; a drab display loses the casual window shopper who might make an impulse purchase.

 5. Host events.

-Seminars, fashion shows and book signings are in-person events where online venues can’t compete.
-Some experts suggest hosting monthly events at your retail store, but not all need to be heavily planned.
-At these gatherings, you want to work to convert attendance to sales.
-For example, your “Spring Into Fitness” seminar might generate more sales if the attendees got a discount that day on athletic wear purchases.
-You can also include one-day-only sales, limited availability items and online coupons to use in-store only.
+At these gatherings, focus on converting attendance into sales.
+For example, your “Spring Into Fitness” seminar might generate more sales if attendees receive a same-day discount on athletic wear purchases.
+You can also include one-day-only sales, limited-availability items, and exclusive online coupons for in-store use.

 6. Create a shopping experience.

-With so many products available in abundance from multiple sources, no one really needs to frequent a specific store.
-Therefore, to attract and keep customers, make them want to visit, linger in and return to your unique establishment.
-A clean store with friendly clerks and extras that make shoppers comfortable or excited to be there is one people will want to frequent.
+With so many products available from multiple sources, no one needs to frequent a specific store.
+You must make them want to visit, linger and return to your unique establishment.
+Shoppers will want to revisit a clean store with friendly staff and extras that make them feel comfortable or excited to be there.

-Hire staff who already know the products or train them to follow best practices.
-For example, computer salespeople need to listen to the customers’ device needs and be able to suggest the best laptop for them rather than the latest model; clerks should be able to advise on what outfits look best on specific body types, and the best shoe store employees know how to analyze a customer’s gait and find the perfect shoe.
+Hire staff who already know your products, or train your team to use them correctly.
+For example, computer salespeople need to listen to customers’ device needs and suggest the best laptop rather than the latest model, sales associates should be able to recommend outfits for different occasions, and the best shoe store employees should know how to analyze a customer’s gait and find the perfect shoe.

-Bookstores started competing against Amazon by providing reading areas and sometimes coffee (free or paid for) to encourage browsers to linger long enough to fall in love with a book.
-Give customers a reason to stick around your store instead of running in and out.
+There are many ways to create a welcoming space, and the best one for you will depend on the type of store you run.
+For example, bookstores began competing with Amazon by offering reading areas and sometimes coffee (free or paid) to encourage customers to linger long enough to fall in love with a book.
+Give customers a reason to stick around in your store instead of running in and out.

 9. Cultivate familiarity.